-HOW TO DETOX YOUR HAIR – PART I
+HOW TO HAIR DETOX NATURALLY – PART I

 Detoxing your body, mind, and spirit is an increasingly popular aspect of mindfulness and health routine changes.
 You can find store-bought detox options for all aspects of your body, including your skin, body, and spirit.

 What you may not know is that you can detox your hair.
 Keep on reading to learn about the reasons you should detox your hair, DIY hair detox methods, and tips to make the process simple and effective.

 Strip Your Hair

 This is an especially important step if you use a lot of styling products, dry shampoo, and hair products that contain silicone such as dimethicone.
 All of these products can cause build-up on your hair and scalp.

 The first step to detoxing your hair is to strip it, which can be as simple as doing an apple cider vinegar rinse or baking soda rinse on your hair and massaging it.
 Epsom salts and lemon juice are also a useful combination.
 Another way to strip your hair and add condition is to do a henna coloring on it.
 This will strip it, condition it, and help remove chemicals all in one step.
 Just make sure that anything you use is organic and labeled non-GMO.